What is triggering the growth in the demand for user research?

 Being a UX researcher can be pretty tough.
 When you're a UX researcher, you're often confronted with really tight timeframes to get research work done.
 No one really understands what the point of view is, and your colleagues kind of get sick of you telling them that their direction or their design needs to change.
 It can be a lonely world being a researcher.

 Researchers need a home base of sorts, fellow researchers with whom they can swap craft tips and rely on for support.
 Let's look at how this plays out in practice.
 Imagine you're working for a university, and you're working on that website.
-And there's five product teams; red, blue, purple, green, and orange.
-Product teams red and blue work on the students side of the experience, while the other product teams work on the university staff side of the experience.
-In this example, we've got our team of some researchers over here.
-And we've got the product team.
-In this team you have two researchers, these little folks in yellow.
+And there's five product teams; two of them work on the students side of the experience, while the other three product teams work on the university staff side of the experience.
+And in this example we have two researchers supporting the five teams.

 Doing this has a few benefits.
 First, by sticking to a single product, space or domain, researchers can take more time to become really familiar with the product, its strategy, and its stakeholders as well as the current work.
 This means that the researchers ultimately deliver stronger and more actionable insights that aren't a repetition of what the product team already knows or thinks they know.
 The researcher has increased product knowledge which means that they can talk the talk and ensure the insights are applicable at the right time in the product life cycle.
 Finally, the researcher has a product team to belong to and do product team things with.
 If the researcher in question wants to learn more about UX techniques, or product management techniques, they can really easily do that.
 More importantly, they're included in stuff like interview events, in workshops, on emails, and most importantly, in any key decision making forums about that product.